divonlan/genozip/docs/genozip.rst

 .. option:: --register  Register (or re-register) a non-commericial license to use genozip.

                      |

+**VCF-specific options**

+.. option:: --sort.
+Causes genozip to generate a "reconstruction plan" that will allow genocat to show the file sorted.
+This is designed for mildly-unsorted files.
+If the file is highly unsorted this might result in genocat loading a big portion of the uncompressed file to memory (genocat --unsorted can be used to prevent sorting).
+This option is always set for dual-coordinates files unless overridden with --unsorted.

+                     |

+.. option:: --unsorted.
+Don't generate a "reconstruction plan".

+                     |

 **FASTQ-specific options (ignored for other file types)**

 .. option:: -2, --pair  Compress pairs of paired-end FASTQ files resulting in compression ratios better than compressing the files individually.
 When using this option every two consecutive files on the file list should be paired-end FASTQ files with an identical number of reads and consistent file names and --reference or --REFERENCE must be specified.
 The resulting genozip file is a bound file.
 To display it interleaved use genocat --interleaved.
 To unbind the genozip file back to its original FASTQ files use genounzip --unbind.